davidmoyes22/ai-case-study/README.md

 ### Business Opportunity
 While the [G2 table](https://www.g2.com/compare/datavisor-vs-riskified-vs-signifyd) below is not a perfect representation of each of these companies' customer bases, it does tell an interesting story.

-While Riskified, Signifyd, and DataVisor are all major players in the fraud detection software industry,  DataVisor has narrowed it's scope to focus on one or two industries while  it's competitors have broadened their scope to provide services for a broader set of industries.
+While Riskified, Signifyd, and DataVisor are all major players in the artificial intelligence fraud detection software industry,  DataVisor has narrowed its scope to focus on one or two industries while  it's competitors have broadened their scope to provide services for a broader set of industries.
 I believe that DataVisor could improve their market share by making their product more usable and engaging for business across multiple industries.

 ![G2 Competitor Overview](https://github.com/davidmoyes22/ai-case-study/assets/153705227/cf25c005-c7a1-41af-96d7-f7a4d711388c)

 ### Technical Investment
-There is a principle of product management that is refered to as **buy, build, or partner**.
-The basic concept is that if your company wants to expand their market they can acquire an existing company, build something from sratch, or partner with someone with the technology or domain expertise you need.
+There is a principle of product management that is referred to as **buy, build, or partner**.
+The basic concept is that if your company wants to expand their market they can acquire an existing company, build something from scratch, or partner with someone with the technology or domain expertise you need.

 Buying can be a good option in terms of time to value, but is often one of the most expensive.
 Building takes time and ties up resources, but can be a good option if what you are looking for doesn't exist.
-Partnering introduces risk of damaging your companies reputation if your partners don't hold your same standards, but can quickly open up new revenue streams.
+Partnering introduces risk of damaging your company's reputation if your partners don't hold your same standards, but can quickly open up new revenue streams.

 *My recommendation is for DataVisor to focus on partnerships to help them identify new industries where they could generate new revenue streams.* From a technical perspective, the investments that they will need to make are fairly minimal.
 Outside of publishing some of their APIs, the only thing DataVisor should need to do is provide partner access to sandbox accounts and product training.